CHINA LANDSCAPES

 We then had a 3-hour drive to Jiuzhalgou.
 The major ethnic group here is Tibetan with traditional 2-story houses decorated classically.
 Buddhism reigns supreme with stupas and prayer flags concentrated in the villages.
 There were originally nine Tibetan villages (Jiuzhalgou means ‘Nine Village Valley) here but now only three are inhabited.
 Summer is busiest but October is the best time to see fall colors at their peak.

 We were up at 05:30 to have breakfast and get to the entrance before 07:00 when tickets go on sale.
-The line-ups can be prodigious and as this was a Sunday, crowds were anticipated to be huge in this most popular national park in China.
+The line-ups can be prodigious and as this was a Sunday, crowds were anticipated to be huge.
+This is the most popular national park in China.
 My ticket was half-price (age 60-69) and they are free if over 70.
-I forgot to ask at Huanglong but I imagine, it would have been half-priced there too.
+I forgot to ask at Huanglong.

 We were on the first bus.
 The buses are hop-on-hop-off and have a video that gives a complete tour-guide experience talking about the park and each attraction as you pass it with stilted English subtitles.
 After about 14 km, the road splits.
 The western side has many more attractions.

 The mountains and trees were covered in fresh snow with the peaks obscured.
 Because of the snow, we were let off at Arrow Bamboo Lake and started walking in 3” of snow.
 You then pass a series of perfect turquoise lakes and waterfalls.
-At Mirror Lake, descent to the fantastic 300m long Nourilang Waterfall that drops 15m over a shelf of travertine.
+At Mirror Lake, descend to the fantastic 300 m-long Nourilang Waterfall that drops 15m over a shelf of travertine.

 It is a short walk up to the Nourilang junction to catch the bus up the eastern valley, 18 km to Long Lake.
-Again in snow, it was a short walk down to Colored Lake also deep turquoise.
+Again in the snow, it was a short walk down to Colored Lake also deep turquoise.
 The crowds were massive by this time.
-Walk down to another bus stop for the drive back to the junction.
-A trail exists the entire way but was under repair.
-As this is primarily a walk in the woods with almost no sites to see and only two seasonal lakes, it is much better to save time to walk the 14 km back to the park entrance.
-Pass two Tibetan Villages, many-coloured lakes, and waterfalls to the rushing Zechawa River on boardwalk.
+Walk down to another bus stop for the drive back to the junction then the 14 km back to the park entrance.
+Pass two Tibetan Villages, many-coloured lakes, and waterfalls to the rushing Zechawa River on the boardwalk.
 It was a long walking day in one of the more beautiful parts of the world.
 I don’t believe there are lakes like this anywhere else.

 Hiking in Stunning Jiuzhaigou National Park, China | An i-to-i Blog